dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/add-loan/index.md

 Manually adding a loan record to the LAR is never a simple task but sometimes it is unfortunately necessary.
 Maybe your loan system is still talking dial-up but of course reliably for the last 15 years.
 It's proved its worth and been a loyal companion so you're happy to keep it around.
 We get it.

+Come HMDA time though, you might be singing a different praise!

 ***

 Here are the articles in this section: